Why Won't My House Sell? Top 9 Houston Home Selling Mistakes To Avoid

 It might be tedious, but having an accurate and complete listing helps buyers learn more about your property and makes the selling process smoother in the long run.

 Mistake #9: Overpricing At The Early Stages Of Selling

-On average, properties that stayed on the Houston real market for more than 90 days sold for 1.3% LESS than the median sale price, despite being priced 2.2% HIGHER when they originally listed.
+On average, properties that stayed on the Houston real market for more than 90 days sold for 1.3% LESS than the median sale price, despite being priced 2.2% HIGHER when they were originally listed.
 The best real estate agents don’t need to overprice as a strategy.
 Don’t make the mistake of choosing an agent because they gave you the highest suggested list price for your home.